etijskens/mpitoy/LessonsLearned.md

 1. both the sender and receiver construct the tag from information that is **shared between processes**, e.g. an the name or id of the array and of the particle container.
 Obviously, this can only work if these properties are indeed the same in all (neighbouring) processes.
-   Often, it is essential for this that the order in which these objects are constructed is the same on all processes.

 2. The sender constructs a unique tag and communicates it to the receiver using blocking communication (non-blocking communication would raise the tag problem again).
 Note this requires that the order of the sends and receives must match.
 That is, when all even